 1) Discovery: Do (and redo!) your searching, using varying terms and combining using the Boolean operators "and, or, not" to get good results.
 Your first search is not your best search, but rather an opportunity to learn how to immediately do a better search

 2) Delivery: For items that you like, select the link to the fulltext if available, or click on the button to see if we own the item.
 If you want to keep this item, either save it to your own computer, email it to yourself, or print it.

-3) Database it: Keep the "meta-information" about all that good resources you found for your records and to make your bibliographies.
+3) Database it: Keep the "meta-information" about all those good resources you found for your records and to make your bibliographies.
 You will find yourself returning to resources so having a system in place will save you time and aggravation later.
-The NYU Libraries offer a number of tools to our users to help with this, in particular a tool called RefWorks, which you can learn about here.
+The library has a number of tools to help with this process, and we particularly recommend RefWorks.